-Quickly encrypt a file with OpenSSL
+Quickly Encrypt a File with OpenSSL

 A few months ago a question was posed to our readers about encrypting or password protecting a text file [How can I password protect a file?].
 We got several good responses but one in particular has really stuck with me.
 A reader named Jim posted in the comments a tip about using OpenSSL that I have used a bunch since then, and I think others will find this useful as well.
-This tip is repeated from a DZone snippet, but slightly modified and annotated to better accommodate for Mac OS X users:
+This tip is repeated from a reader provided snippet, but slightly modified and annotated to better accommodate for Mac OS X users:

 Encrypt a file using OpenSSL via the Command Line